danparizher/Pax-Academia/cogs/README.md

 ## Tips

 This cog implements the `tip` slash command to show tips to users.
+Users can choose from prewritten tips and ping someone (anonymously or otherwise) to read it.

 ## Wikipedia